 19 | Speed Ramps

-One major road thing to be aware of in Jeju are the speed ramps.
+One major road thing to be aware of in Jeju is the speed ramps.
 Jeju has lots of reasonably big speed ramps and not all of them are marked with sign-posts.
 Make sure to keep a close eye on the road for them!